mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 _Pinout Diagram Reference Link: https://www.hackatronic.com/raspberry-pi-5-pinout-specifications-pricing-a-complete-guide/_<br>
 <br>

-Now plug in the USB microphone and USB speaker to your raspberry pi.

 ### Step 4: Installing Dependencies

 * Connect your Raspberry Pi to the WiFi/ internet.